-The discounted present value of our proved oil and natural gas reserves is a major component of the ceiling calculation and requires many subjective judgments.
+The discounted present value of our proved oil and natural gas reserves is a major component of the ceiling test calculation and requires many subjective judgments.
 Estimates of reserves are forecasts based on engineering and geological analyses.
 Different reserve engineers could reach different conclusions as to estimated quantities of oil and natural gas reserves based on the same information.
-The passage of time provides more qualitative information regarding reserve estimates, and revisions are made to prior estimates based on updated information.
+The passage of time provides more qualitative and quantitative information regarding reserve estimates, and revisions are made to prior estimates based on updated information.
 However, there can be no assurance that more significant revisions will not be necessary in the future.
 Significant downward revisions could result in an impairment representing a non-cash charge to income.
 In addition to the impact on the calculation of the ceiling test, estimates of proved reserves are also a major component of the calculation of depletion.
 See the discussion under Oil and Natural Gas Properties.

 General Partner-Our general partner is Dorchester Minerals Management LP, referred to in these Notes as "our general partner."
 Our general partner owns all of the partnership interests in Dorchester Minerals Operating LP, the operating partnership.
-See Note 3-Related Party Transactions.
-The general partner is allocated 4% and 1% of our Royalty Properties' revenues and NPI revenues, respectively.
+See Note 3 -Related Party Transactions.
+The general partner is allocated 4% and 1% of our Royalty Properties' revenues and Net Profits Interest (or "NPI") revenues, respectively.
 Our executive officers all own an interest in our general partner and receive no compensation for services provided as officers of our Partnership.

 Cash and Cash Equivalents-Our principal banking relationships are with major financial institutions.
 Cash balances in these accounts may, at times, exceed federally insured limits.
 We have not experienced any losses in such cash accounts and do not believe we are exposed to any significant risk on cash and cash equivalents.
 Short term investments with a maturity of three months or less are considered to be cash equivalents and are carried at cost, which approximates fair value.
-Other income includes interest earned on short term investments of \$200, \$1,000, and \$14,000 in 2011, 2010, and 2009, respectively.